Lithium Batteries FAQ

 - Annual factory audit – to ensure consistency.

 No, they can be installed in any rotation and in the same location as your current Lead Acid.
-However, please note that the BMPRO Sentry Lithium range is NOT suitable for under bonnet applications.
+However, please note that the BMPRO Invcita Lithium range is NOT suitable for under bonnet applications.

 How does the battery cope with Mechanical/Physical Damage?